f5devcentral/f5-automation-labs/docs/class1/labinfo.rst

 - Self-built Environment on your own infrastructure

-  - Review the Topology for details
+  - Review the Topology and Guide below for pre-requesites

 Select the Environment from the list below to get started: